forestgrape/coronavirus/index.md

 Just indications are listened and no statistical testing has been done.
 Some times correlations have been determined in the papers given as sources.
 Ideally the statistics takes into account correlations between the various factors too; e.g. there is likely a correlation between age and chronic heart disease]. [todo: math, check dependence between observables][todo: add average for entire populations as comparison]

 #### Factors Associated to severe Covid-19:
-[Zhong et al.](#zhong) noted characteristics of mild, severe and fatal cases of  diarrhea Covid-19 patients.
+[Zhong et al.](#zhong) noted characteristics of hospital admitted Covid-19 patients which are grouped into mild, severe and fatal cases.
-The numbers in parenthesis are observation rates for (% death cases, % severe cases(including fatal), % mild cases)
+The numbers in parenthesis are observation rates in % of (fatal cases, severe cases(including fatal), mild hospitalized)

 strong relation:
 - Chronic obstructive pulmonary disease (10.4 vs 3.5 vs 0.6)